 Absolutely, 100% YES!
 The Nurse Practitioner will refer you to the appropriate medical provider, as needed, within your insurance network for complex and chronic conditions.
 If you do not have medical insurance, the health center staff will provide you with your health insurance options, including low cost medical, dental, and vision plans & private student insurance.
 The Health & Wellness Center will work collaboratively with your medical provider treating minor illnesses and injuries, as well as, preventative health care services, and will refer you out for chronic and complex conditions.

-No, PPD tests are free for students
+No, Tuberculosis screening and PPD testing is free for students

-Tests are ordered and paid for at the Health & Wellness Center.
+Blood Tests are ordered and paid for at the Health & Wellness Center.
 The blood is drawn at Quest Diagnostics Drawing stations located throughout the Tri-Valley.

 Dayna Barbero PHN, FNP-C: LPC Student Health & Wellness Center